What 'cool beans' and 50 other old-timey slang words mean

 If you wanted to describe an annoying little kid in the 1950s, you might call them an ankle-biter.
 The term is likely inspired by small dogs, who have been known to nip at ankles and pant legs.

-"As if!" is rumored to have been a phrase used in the LGBT community before it was co-opted in the 1990s by Cher Horowitz in the movie "Clueless," officially erasing the phrase's origins.
-"As if!" can mean a variety of things, such as "I doubt it" or "Yeah, right!"
+"As if!" is rumored to have been a phrase used in the LGBTQ+ community before it was co-opted in the 1990s by Cher Horowitz in the movie "Clueless," officially erasing the phrase's origins.
+"As if!" can mean various things, such as "I doubt it" or "Yeah, right!"
 The enduring legacy of "Clueless" as a cult classic solidified the phrase in our culture's everyday vernacular—millennials regularly still use the word today.

 The word "bogus" originated in the 1800s as a term used for fake money.
 The word took on a new term when it became popular in the 1980s as slang for crazy, not good, not cool, or ignorant.
 A 1991 film, "Bill & Ted's Bogus Journey," follows two friends who find themselves fighting a villain from the future who sends evil robot replicas of Bill and Ted sent to Earth to kill the real Bill and Ted—totally bogus.

 "Booyah!" was coined in the 1990s to express excitement and happiness.
-While it's not known who exactly first came up with the phrase, there are two well-known people who made it popular.
-Disney character Ron Stoppable frequently used "booyah" on the show "Kim Possible;" and ESPN anchor Stuart Scott also used the word as his catchphrase.
+While it's not known who exactly first came up with the phrase, there are two well-known pop culture characters who made it popular: Disney character Ron Stoppable frequently used "booyah" on the show "Kim Possible" and ESPN anchor Stuart Scott also used the word as his catchphrase.

 "Buggin'" is another 1990s phrase and one that was also made popular through the film "Clueless" as Cher explains multiple times "Oh my God, I'm totally buggin."
 The word's roots can be traced back to New York and mean "to freak out."